ohm-softa/11-futures-android/README.md

 As always there's not **one** solution but different ways to accomplish this!
 But no matter which approach you're chosing you have to collect all retrieved canteens in one list and pass this list to the `ArrayAdapter<>` instance `canteenAdapter` (e.g. in a `.thenAccept(...)`).

-_Side note: to keep the app as simple as possbile (well, actually it is not really simple, but we tried!) it does not contain a progressbar which shows if the canteens have been loaded or not so it might be a good idea to show a `Toast` when the initialization is complete._
+_Side note: to keep the app as simple as possible (well, actually it is not really simple, but we tried!) it does not contain a progressbar which shows if the canteens have been loaded or not so it might be a good idea to show a `Toast` when the initialization is complete._

 ## Retrieve the meals of a day